Harris County's Drainage Network

 With natural streams and manmade systems, Harris County now has about 2,500 miles of channels, significantly higher than the 800 miles of natural channels that originally existed in the county.
 Almost all of the man-made and improved channels were built prior to establishing the criteria of the 1% (100-year) rainfall.

 Contrary to popular belief, not many of the miles of man-made or improved channels are concrete lined.
 Only about 6% of the channels in the county are concrete lined - most are grass lined.
-All of the channels in Harris County carry stormwater runoff resulting from normal rainfall quite well.
-The county doesn't flood with normal type rainfall.
+All of the channels in Harris County do a good job of carrying stormwater runoff resulting from normal rainfall.
+The county doesn't flood with normal rainfall.
 However, under extreme rainfall conditions when rainfall exceeds several inches per hour for several hours, many areas of the county are susceptible to flooding.
-After all, flooding IS Harris County's natural disaster.
+Flooding IS Harris County's No. 1 natural disaster.

 Nature - A Force to be Reckoned With

 It is a popular urban myth that, in Houston's and Harris County's past, flood plains were contained to the channel banks, and that land development has caused all of the area's flooding problems.
 That is not true.
 Nature can and will provide more rainfall than the area's channel systems can handle.
 What we have today is a county that "drains" very well, but still "floods" a lot.
 Despite the belief early in the last century that man could control nature -- even the Harris County Flood Control District's name implies "control" is the goal -- the fact is that, while reducing risk is possible, eliminating risk is not.
 What we do is cope with the natural flooding potential in order to enjoy everything else this region has to offer.

 Expansive, Expensive Network is Part of Our Landscape